openhab/openhab-docs/configuration/migration/index.md

 If you are working with an [openHABian](https://www.openhab.org/docs/installation/openhabian.html) setup, the upgrade is quite easy.
 Regardless of if you are currently using the openHAB 2.5 stable release or one of the latest 3.0.0 SNAPSHOT or milestone builds, switching to openHAB 3.0.0 stable is done in just a few steps:

-1. Connect to the SSH command line and execute: `sudo openhabian-config`
+1. Connect to the SSH command line and run `sudo openhabian-config`
-1. When being asked, answer that you want to update.
+2. When being asked to update openHABian, answer yes.
+Do not change the branch, it should read `stable` if you are on 2.X and `openHAB3` or `main` if on 3.X.
-1. Select the menu entry"03 - Install openHAB" option.
+3. Select the menu entry "03 - Install openHAB" option.

 ### Package-based Installations